apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Breathtaking JWST Images of 19 Spiral Galaxies Reveal Incredible Diversity**
+**El Mirage homicide case: Arrests made after 6 bodies found in desert**

-You can read more about it [here](https://www.sciencealert.com/breathtaking-jwst-images-of-19-spiral-galaxies-reveal-incredible-diversity).
+You can read more about it [here](https://www.usatoday.com/story/news/nation/2024/01/29/southern-california-el-mirage-bodies-homicide-investigation/72401976007/).

 ## Requirements
 - Python 3.8